Yaroslav Mudryi National Law University: Imperial Kharkiv University

 At different times famous lawyers worked here, such as professors M.M.
-Alekseenko, L.E.
+Alekseyenko, L.E.
 Vladimirov, M.A.
 Hredeskul, V.P.
 Danevskyi, I.I.
 Ditiatin, L.N.
 Zahurskyi, D.I.
-Kachenovskyi, O.V.
+Kachenovsky, O.V.
 Kunitsin, M.O.
 Kuplevaskyi, O.I.
 Paliumbetskyi, A.M.
 Stoianov, M.O.
 Taube, I.F.
 Timkovskyi, M.P.
 Chubinskyi and others.

 Institute of National Economy/Institute of Soviet Construction and Law

 In 1920 by the decision of the Soviet government of Ukraine the Kharkiv Institute of National Economy was established on the basis of the Kharkiv Commercial University.
 The former law department of the Kharkiv Empire University was transferred to the newly created university.

 It was the basis of the Law Institute which trained lawyers for state and economic bodies.
 The first lecturers of the law faculty – the founders of the Institute – were law professors: V.M.
 Hordon, V.M.
 Koretskyi, O.D.
 Kisilev, V.F.
 Levitskyi, M.O.
 Maksimeyko, M.I.
 Palienko, V.I.
 Slivitskyi, V.S.
 Trakhterov and others who worked at the Kharkiv University before.
 They were holding scientific and teaching positions for many years and made a great contribution into formation and development of law science, lawyers' education and training.

 In 1930 The Institute of National Economy, taking into consideration its status of an institute of higher legal education, received a new name: the Institute of Soviet Construction and Law.
 In May 1933 the institute was renamed into the Ukrainian Communist Institute of Soviet Construction and Law.